skeffington/Promin-tools/README.md

 Seg divides seqeunces into low and high complexity regions.
 More information is available here: http://www.biology.wustl.edu/gcg/seg.html

 Authors:
-John Wootton:     wootton@ncbi.nlm.nih.gov
-Scott Federhen:   federhen@ncbi.nlm.nih.gov

-National Center for Biotechnology Information
-Building 38A, Room 8N805
+John Wootton and Scott Federhen
 National Library of Medicine
 National Institutes of Health
-Bethesda, Maryland, MD 20894
+Bethesda, Maryland, MD 20894, USA
-U.S.A.

 Wootton, J.C., Federhen, S. (1993)  Statistics of local complexity in amino acid sequences and sequence databases.
 Computers & Chemistry 17: 149-163.

 **VSL2**

+VSL2 predicts regions of intrinsic disorder in proteins.
+Although not the most modern predictor available, it is still has good accuracy and is very fast compared to more recent predictors.
+This makes it feasible to run the predictor on a proteome scale in a reasonable timeframe.

+Peng, K., Radivojac, P., Vucetic, S. et al. Length-dependent prediction of protein intrinsic disorder.
+BMC Bioinformatics 7, 208 (2006) doi:10.1186/1471-2105-7-208

 **SAPS**

+SAPS calculates a variety of statistical properties for protein sequences.

+Author:
+Volker Brendel
+Department of Mathematics, Stanford University, Stanford CA 94305, USA

+ Brendel, V., Bucher, P., Nourbakhsh, I.R., Blaisdell, B.E. & Karlin, S. (1992)
+ Methods and algorithms for statistical analysis of protein sequences Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+89, 2002-2006.

+ Karlin, S., Weinstock, G.M., Brendel, V. (1995) Bacterial classifications derived from RecA protein sequence comparisons.
+ J. Bacteriol.
+177: 6881-6893.

 ### Contact:
-This software was written by Alastair Skeffington of the Max Planck Institute for Molecular Plant Physiology, Potsdam, Germany
+The ProminTools package was written by Alastair Skeffington of the Max Planck Institute for Molecular Plant Physiology, Potsdam, Germany